 My family was split in half on whether they liked it best with ice cream or whipped cream.
 I much preferred the real vanilla bean ice cream… when it melts into the warm crisp it creates this glorious soupy dessert that I can’t get enough of.
 If you think whipped cream will be what you like best, I highly recommend homemade.

 Yes, absolutely, it makes a lot!
 Most of the ingredients are straightforward in halving, with the exception of baking powder and baking soda.
 I would simply remove those from the crisp portion if you are making this in an 8×8, 9×9, or skillet.

 - 1 cup (200 g) brown sugar, packed

 - 2 cups (400 g) brown sugar, packed

 - 2 teaspoons ground cinnamon

-- Preheat oven to 375°F. Prepare a 9x13 pan with baking spray or coating with butter.
+- Preheat oven to 375°F. Spray a 9×13-inch pan with baking spray or coat with butter.